 “A messenger,” he said.

 I laughed.
-With his little feet?
+How could he run on his little feet?

 Mother of the Hazelnut Child in The Hazelnut Child, Yellow Fairy Book.
 Painting by Vincent van Gogh.